papomail/NeonateMRS_UCLH_Python3/README.md

 * Upgrade *pip* and *setuptools* (recomended):
   *On Linux or macOS:*
-  `python -m pip upgrade pip setuptools`
+  `python -m pip install --upgrade pip setuptools`
   *On Linux or macOS:*
-  `py -m pip upgrade pip setuptools`
+  `py -m pip install --upgrade pip setuptools`

 * Install NeonateMRS_UCLH_Python3 module and requirements:
   *On Linux or macOS:*